MaxTousss/PetSpatialResolvability/README.md

 The `--showTriangPos` option can be used to validate the positron of the triangle vertices.
 In the following image, you can see the results of that option when the configuration file was correctly defined.
 The first position, show in red, should be the one nearest to the phantom center.
-The second position, shown in green, should be the next vertex by going clockwise (relative to the sector center).
+The second position, shown in green, should be the next vertex by going counterclockwise (relative to the sector center).
-The third position, shown in blue, should be the final vertex again by going clockwise.
+The third position, shown in blue, should be the final vertex again by going counterclockwise.

 <img src='preview/01_posTriang.png' alt="posTriang" width='300'>